Are You a Literary Agent?

 (2) As mentioned, my book is the first and only doctorate level, systematic literature review, and meta-analysis of the seven decades of both the historical and the contemporary change management models.
 I focused my review on 16 different organizational change management (OCM) processes published since Curt Lewin created the field in 1951.
 As an academic, I spent my doctoral research reading every publication, periodical, and research paper on this subject so that you, the reader, don’t have to.
 And will tell you that much of what I read wasn’t worth reading.

-Copyright/Trademark.
-I own the copyright and trademark to the title.
-Which is pretty amazing considering the only other title like it is the Book of Changes also known as the I Ching (circa 1000–750 BC).
+Trademark.
+I own the trademark to the title.
+This is pretty amazing considering the only other title like it is the Book of Changes also known as the I Ching (circa 1000–750 BC).
 I have also trademarked the change management process that the book is about.
 That is called People Sustained Organizational Change Management (PSOCM®).
-Originally I owned the extending copyright title is: Book of Change : A primer on the history, models and quotes of change management.
-As luck would have it, I was able to secure the short title owned by another woman.

 I only mention this to demonstrate that the attraction of this topic is on par with the average Google Ad campaign.
 The amount of traffic and click being a function of money, I would reinvest any publishing advance back into the monthly Google Ad campaign.
 I would plan on increase my ad campaign to at least $1,000/month for one year.
 That would produce and an annualized click rate of 83,745.